 The word Riu means song.
 In this contest the participants sing different types of songs, some are sentimental or erotic, while others are expressions of gratitude, affection and respect for the ancestors.

 Koro Haka Opo

 This representation consists in the confrontation between the choirs of each rival group.
 Each choir has to demonstrate the ability to interpret songs without repeating them, or making mistakes, alternately with the other choir.
 The songs are accompanied by dancers who entertain the show while time goes by (sometimes several hours) until one of the sides is mistaken and loses.

 The penultimate day of competition is reserved for the grand parade, known locally as farandula.
 It is developed in an absolutely festive and fraternizing tone and enjoys great popularity among the visitors of the island given that the winning clan of this test is the one that manages to have the presence of more people, so each family encourages tourists to be part of his entourage and help them to dress and paint for the occasion.

 With the bodies painted and dressed in the traditional way, the more than a thousand participants walk the main street, Atamu Tekena, singing and dancing next to the allegorical floats on which enormous works of carving in stone and wood are exhibited.

 Coronation of the queen and king of the Tapati

 The last day of this great party that is the Tapati Rapa Nui ends with the coronation of the winning couple of the Tapati on the main stage of Hanga Vare Vare and a great fireworks show.
 At the sunset of the next day the moving ceremony of ancestral coronation takes place in Ahu Tahai.

-The dates of the next edition of the Tapati Rapa Nui are not yet confirmed.
-When we hear from the organization we will update this information.
+The dates of the next edition of the Tapati Rapa Nui are already confirmed.
+It will be held from February 3 to 11.
+More information here.